dmmiller612/bert-extractive-summarizer/README.md

     body: str # The string body that you want to summarize
     ratio: float # The ratio of sentences that you want for the final summary
     min_length: int # Parameter to specify to remove sentences that are less than 40 characters
-    max_length: int # Parameter to specify to remove sentences greater than the max length )
+    max_length: int # Parameter to specify to remove sentences greater than the max length,
+    num_sentences: Number of sentences to use.
+Overrides ratio if supplied.
+)
 ```